Criticism of Belgian defense armaments investments

 New MQ9 drones

-Belgium has bought four new MQ9 drones with weaponry.
-These expensive and modern unmanned reconnaissance and attack aircraft contribute to the fleet of unmanned aircraft within NATO, and importantly for Belgian policy, these will now also be armed.
+Belgium has purchased four new MQ9 drones with armaments.
+These expensive and modern unmanned reconnaissance and attack aircraft contribute to the fleet of unmanned aircraft within NATO, and importantly, in line with Belgian policy, these will now also be armed.

-Is Belgium on the right track with its defense?
+Is Belgium on the right path with its defense?

-Yes, but... the basic goal of Belgian Defense is to build a military force useful to the larger entity of NATO or another type of European army, to contain the aggressor at Europe's outer borders for as long as possible, so that the threat does not reach Belgium.
+Yes, but... the basic goal of Belgian Defense is to build a military force useful to the larger NATO framework or another type of European army to contain the aggressor at Europe's external borders for as long as possible so that the threat does not reach Belgium.

-Although Belgium, as a small country, can only make a limited contribution to NATO, Belgium makes a limited number of expensive and high-tech weapon systems available to NATO.
-No NATO commander will ignore or consider Belgian efforts as inferior.
-With this, the Belgian Army fulfills its general national security strategy to make a useful and honorable contribution to NATO.
-34 state-of-the-art F35 fighter jets represent a striking power that is taken into account within NATO, but...
+Although Belgium, as a small country, can only make a limited contribution to NATO, Belgium provides a limited number of expensive and high-tech weapon systems to NATO.
+No NATO commander will ignore or consider Belgian efforts inferior.
+In doing so, the Belgian Army fulfills its general national security strategy to make a useful and honorable contribution to NATO.
+34 hypermodern F35 fighter jets represent a strike force that within NATO is taken into account, but...

 Criticism of Belgian armament